 When communicating with others, the principal aspect is that they can understand and therefore disseminate the message.
 This shouldn’t be confused with clarity, as the two are different.
 It’s similar to the difference between hearing and listening.
-Employees can receive the message being delivered to them, but if it is not given in a clear, organised fashion it can prove to be relatively useless.
+Employees can receive the message but if the message is not clear and easily understandable, it can prove to be relatively useless.
 A key component of clarity is that the recipient of the information knows what action to take as a result of having received it.
 In other words, an employee knows exactly what to do or what direction to go in after communicating with management.

 The reason clarity is so important in terms of organisational efficiency is because it provides employees with a clear roadmap, helping them when contributing to the tasks, objectives and overarching goals of the business.
 To improve this even further, an organisation can ensure this kind of communication is a regular, ongoing process.

 If communication with others within your team or wider organisation has to be one thing, it’s timely.
-The message can be as clear as day but if it’s sent a week too late, clarity no longer matters very much.
+The message can be as clear as day but if it’s received a week too late, clarity no longer matters very much.
 Because of the need for timely, instant communications in organisations, organisations often choose to adopt a technological approach.
 This can be as basic as a text, but technology plays an indispensable role in this regard.
 Having an instant, real-time digital method of communication not only ensures timely delivery of messages, it also adds the crucial element of accountability.
-When there is a record of when a message was delivered and what it contained, it holds people accountable.
+When there is a record of timing of message delivery and what the message says, it holds people accountable.
 Along with achieving winning results, accountability can help to build healthy relationships, strong teams, and a happy culture.